manju838/fullstack-learning/github_instructions.md

 If already initialised repo needs to be pushed to a different repo, then git init reinitialise, and then git remote set-url origin https://github.com/newrepo.git to update the remote url.

+To update local folder based on changes to github branch, do ```git pull origin main``` for updating code for main branch